Table

 • The quantifiable value of the impact it might create

-Structured What-If Technique (SWIFT)
+1. Structured What-If Technique (SWIFT)

 Another technique that’s popular for risk detection is the structured what-if technique, or SWIFT.
 This is more qualitative and can be used either to complement FMEA or discretely.

-Safety Culture Surveys
+1. Safety Culture Surveys as a Risk Detection Tool

 Companies can also send out safety culture surveys to employees to gauge their responses and identify risks in the workplace.
 This also helps companies detect any new risks that might arise.
+These surveys can be integrated into a broader risk detection solution for comprehensive risk management.

-Prospective vs. Retrospective Risk Analysis Methods
+Prospective vs. Retrospective Risk Detection Methods

-Most risk detection methods can be broadly categorised into two categories: prospective and retrospective methods.
+Most risk detection methods can be broadly categorized into two categories: prospective and retrospective methods.
 As mentioned above, a prospective analysis is designed to detect risk, evaluate it, and prepare a safety plan before it results in an incident.

 Retrospective methods are used after a safety incident occurs.
 For instance, root cause analysis is a common technique that companies use to determine what went wrong.